 Acadia University academic staff sent a strong message to its University leadership this month.
 During the spring meeting of its Faculty Council, Acadia’s faculty members voted 89 per cent in favour of a motion expressing "no confidence" in the senior administration's ability to continue leading the university.

-AUFA’s council meets twice a year and during this latest meeting in early May, one of the professors moved to hold the non-confidence vote, partially on the basis of February's strike.
+Acadia’s Faculty Council, established by the University Senate in 1992, gives Acadia’s Faculty a formal position within the structure of the University, with specific rights and duties.
+It meets twice a year and during this latest meeting, one of the professors moved to hold the non-confidence vote, partially on the basis of February's strike.

 AUFA members have been without a contract since July 2021.
 They voted to authorize a strike last November, with 94 per cent voting in favour.